popphp/pop-acl/README.md

 // the admin's ID matches the page's user ID if ($acl->isAllowed('admin', 'page', 'edit')) { }

+// Although editors can edit pages, this returns false
-// Returns false because the assertion fails,
+// because the assertion fails, as this editor's ID
-// the editor's ID does not match the page's user ID if ($acl->isAllowed('editor', 'page', 'edit')) { }
+// does not match the page's user ID if ($acl->isAllowed('editor', 'page', 'edit')) { }
 ```